APPLICATIONS OF TECHNOLOGY:

 TECHNOLOGY OVERVIEW:

-Li-S batteries have attracted a great amount of attention in recent years, but are still hindered by suppressed delivered capacity and fast capacity fading during cycling.
-Also, in order to reduce the overall cost considerably, strategies are needed to easily recycle the carbon hosts at their end-of-life.
-To address this issue, researchers at Berkeley Lab have invented a dissolvable ionic crosslinked polymer (DICP) as a binder for Li-S batteries.
+In order to reduce the overall cost of batteries considerably, strategies are needed to easily recycle the carbon hosts at their end-of-life.
+In addition, Li-S batteries, which have attracted a great amount of attention in recent years, are still hindered by suppressed delivered capacity and fast capacity fading during cycling.
+To address these issues, researchers at Berkeley Lab have invented a dissolvable ionic crosslinked polymer (DICP) as a binder for Li-S batteries.

 The DICP has multi-functional bonding groups and was prepared via a pH-controlled interaction.
 Therefore, the crosslinked binder network can be readily dissociated in basic conditions, enabling valuable components to be recycled using environment-friendly processes.
 Additionally, re-fabricated Li-S cells were able to deliver the discharge capacity at a comparable level to fresh materials.
 Evidence from cell performance and characterizations such as in-situ X-ray adsorption spectroscopy (XAS), in situ UV-visible spectroscopy (UV-vis), X-ray photoelectron spectroscopy (XPS), and Density Functional Theory (DFT) calculation confirmed that the DICP is a more effective binder than its commercial counterpart on suppressing polysulfide dissolution in the electrolyte.
 For instance, the DICP binder enabled a high sulfur loading electrode of 5.5 mg cm-2 with an areal capacity of 6.39 mAh cm-2 while preserving stable cycling stability.